daronphang/programming-resources/brokers/event/kafka/design/networking.md

 ### listeners

-- Listeners are what interfaces Kafka binds to on which to listen
+- A listener is a combination of host/IP, port, and protocol
+- Listeners tell the Kafka process what network interface it should open a listening socket to
-- Tells the Kafka process which network adapter and port number to use to initialize a listening socket
+- Listeners tell the Kafka process which network adapter and port number to use to initialize a listening socket
+- The host on which Kafka is running may have multiple network interfaces
 - The default is 0.0.0.0, which means listening on all interfaces

 ### advertised_listeners

+- Kafka clients may well not be local to the broker’s network, and this is where the additional listeners come in
+- This is the address clients should use to connect to the Kafka broker
 - Entries returned to the clients as part of the metadata response
 - Actual address clients would use to send messages to the broker
 - Addresses could be some combination of ip addresses or dns addresses
-- **At least one of them must be specified in the client application in the bootstrap.servers**; otherwise, the client would try to connect to the internal host address
+- **At least one of them must be specified in the client application in the bootstrap.servers**; otherwise, the client would try to connect to the internal host address as it would default to the listeners

 If advertised.listeners is not specified, then listeners will be used in its place.

-## Inter-broker communication

-Kafka brokers communicate with each other typically on some internal network.
-In order to configure how a broker should be reached by other brokers, you need to configure two things:

-1. LISTENER: A listener entry
-2. Reference this listener in the KAFKA_INTER_BROKER_LISTENER_NAME config item

-**This config is required even if we have a single broker**.
-Bear in mind that in a production environment, you’ll always have multiple brokers for redundancy and availability, usually starting from three.

 ## Docker compose example